jessicaleighschmitz/code-review4/README.md

 ## Description

 _This website allows users to order a custom pizza online.
-The user may select size and toppings and will have their order displayed for them to confirm_
+The user may select size and toppings.
+Tghe price of the pizza will adjust accordingly.
+Users will have their order displayed for them to confirm_

 ## Setup/Installation Requirements